almoglev/Feedback-App/README.md

-# React Feedback App
+# Rank-It - React Feedback App

 This is a hands-on project I developed while self-learning the course [React Front To Back 2022](https://www.udemy.com/course/react-front-to-back-2022/) by Brad Traversy on Udemy.
-It allows users to add, update and delete feedback.
+It allows users to add, update and delete feedbacks.
 It uses a mock REST api with json-server.

 In this project I learned all of the fundamentals of React including: